LenneDalben/StardewValleyModsGPL/Pierre Plans Ahead - All/README.md

 ||Shout Outs||

-Jonqora, who gave me the idea to use Shop Tile Framework (STF) to make this mod, and many other ideas implemented in the mod.
+<a href="https://www.nexusmods.com/stardewvalley/users/88107803?tab=user+files">Jonqora</a>, who gave me the idea to use Shop Tile Framework (STF) to make this mod, and many other ideas implemented in the mod.

-Draylon, after whom the Draylon edition is named.
+<a href="https://www.nexusmods.com/stardewvalley/users/8049772?tab=user+files">Draylon</a>, after whom the Draylon edition is named.

-Pathoschild, author of SMAPI, without them, this mod wouldn't be possible.
+<a href="https://www.nexusmods.com/stardewvalley/users/1552317?tab=user+files">Pathoschild</a>, author of SMAPI, without them, this mod wouldn't be possible.

-HUGE thanks to CherryChain, author of Shop Tile Framework (STF), without them, this mod wouldn't be possible either.
+HUGE thanks to <a href="https://www.nexusmods.com/stardewvalley/users/3590100?tab=user+files">CherryChain</a>, author of Shop Tile Framework (STF), without them, this mod wouldn't be possible either.
 Extra thanks to CherryChain for their help in the Stardew Valley Discord with troubleshooting.

-Digus, author of Mail Framework Mod (MFM), without them, the letter component of this mod wouldn't be possible.
+<a href="https://www.nexusmods.com/stardewvalley/users/2186381?tab=user+files">Digus</a>, author of Mail Framework Mod (MFM), without them, the letter component of this mod wouldn't be possible.

 Everyone in #making-mods in the Stardew Valley Discord, who are a helpful and friendly lot!